 Financial aid awards come from federal, state, institutional and/or private sources.
-Most students attending Iona College receive aid from a combination of sources.
+Most students attending Iona University receive aid from a combination of sources.

 State grants: Undergraduate students who are residents of New York state and have applied to an in-state post-secondary institution can apply for a New York State Tuition Assistance Program (TAP) grant after they file their FAFSA.
 Part-time undergraduate students may be eligible for a TAP grant as well.

 The deadline for filing a FAFSA for freshmen is April 15.
-For transfer students, the deadline is 30 days from the date of admittance to Iona College.
+For transfer students, the deadline is 30 days from the date of admittance to Iona University.